Sam Webb (architect): Projects

 In 2009 and 2010 Webb expressed concern about timber framed large-scale construction methods, following recent fires.
 He had subsequently criticised the lack of action at national level following the Grenfell Tower fire.

 In 2018, Webb, alongside Frances Clarke and Elizabeth Lowe launched Tower Blocks UK, an online hub and resource for residents and other individuals who are concerned about tower block safety.

-Personal life and death
+Death

-Sam Webb died on 24 September 2022, at the age of 85 and his ashes are buried on the eastern side of Highgate Cemetery.
+Webb died at Addenbrooke's Hospital, Cambridge on 24 September 2022, aged 85.
+His ashes are buried on the eastern side of Highgate Cemetery.
 He was survived by his daughters and six grandchildren.